Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Experiments

 \textbf{b.
-Results:} We extract embeddings of our mature-content dataset using our pre-trained scene encoder and use them as input to train a $4$-class MLP model for predicting age-appropriate activities.
-We compare our representation with the representations learned using state-of-the-art models on existing action recognition as well as image classification datasets.
-To this end, we apply action recognition models~\cite{feichtenhofer2019slowfast}~\cite{Fan_2021_ICCV}~\cite{feichtenhofer2020x3d} trained on Kinetics~\cite{kay2017kinetics,carreira2018short} and AVA~\cite{gu2018ava} as well as CLIP visual encoder~\cite{radford2021learning} on clips in our dataset, extract the embeddings from these models, and provide them as inputs to the aforementioned MLP model for training.
+Results:} We compare our representation with the ones from state-of-the-art models~\cite{feichtenhofer2019slowfast}~\cite{Fan_2021_ICCV}~\cite{feichtenhofer2020x3d}~\cite{radford2021learning} pre-trained on action recognition~\cite{kay2017kinetics}~\cite{carreira2018short}~\cite{gu2018ava} as well as image classification datasets~\cite{radford2021learning}.
+Specifically, we extract embeddings of $\mathsf{MCD}$ using different pre-trained encoders and use them as input to train a $4$-class MLP for predicting age-appropriate activities.
 Table~\ref{tab:cd_result} presents the AP results on our test data, and shows that our scene representation outperforms the alternatives by a large margin.
 Notice that CLIP visual feature performed close to our representation on the task of $\mathsf{sex}$ but not other tasks.
 This might indicate that in the pre-training data of CLIP, there might be a considerable amount of image-text pairs related to $\mathsf{sex}$ concepts.
-Similar observations~\cite{birhane2021multimodal} have been made on other large scale datasets~\cite{schuhmann2021laion}.
+Similar observations~\cite{birhane2021multimodal} have been made on other large-scale datasets~\cite{schuhmann2021laion}.